Difference Between ZIFT And GIFT

 Risks and Complications

-Invasive; surgical risks; higher cost
+Invasive, surgical risks, higher cost

-Less invasive; potential for natural fertilization complications
+Less invasive; potential for natural fertilisation complications

 Zygote Intrafallopian Transfer (ZIFT)

-• Transfer to fallopian tube: The zygote is then transferred to the fallopian tube using a catheter.
+• Transfer to the fallopian tube: The zygote is then transferred to the fallopian tube using a catheter.

-• Success rate: Usually 30 to 40 per cent; however, it may vary according to age and other relevant factors.
+• Success rate: Usually 30 to 40 per cent; however, it may vary according to age and other factors.

-Gamete Intrafallopian Transfer (Gift)
+Gamete Intrafallopian Transfer (GIFT)

-• Collection of egg and sperm: Ova are collected from the ovaries and sperm is collected from the male.
+• Collection of egg and sperm: Ova are collected from the ovaries, and sperm is collected from the male.

-• Direct transfer: Both ova and the sperm are directly transferred into the fallopian tubes using a catheter.
+• Direct transfer: Both the ova and the sperm are directly transferred into the fallopian tubes using a catheter.

 Recommended Video On 'Difference Between ZIFT And GIFT'